ESA-eodashboards/eodashboard-narratives/airports.md

 ### Read more about COVID-19 impacts on air travel with EO and AI <!--{ style="font-size:1.5rem;opacity:0.7;margin-top:1rem;" }-->

 ## Grounded airplanes during the novel coronavirus pandemic

+During COVID-19 related lockdowns, activities like air travel decreased to prevent the spread of the novel coronavirus.
+To help quantify these changes, scientists are combining two kinds of space-based remote sensing data – synthetic aperture radar (SAR) data from JAXA’s ALOS-2 and [ESA’s Copernicus Sentinel-1](https://sentinel.esa.int/web/sentinel/missions/sentinel-1) satellites with NASA-processed high-resolution optical remote sensing data from Planet Inc. and [ESA's Copernicus Sentinel-2 multispectral satellite data](https://sentinel.esa.int/web/sentinel/missions/sentinel-2) – to observe and quantify the changes in grounded airplanes and air traffic around the world.

+SAR is a high-resolution, space-based radar that makes 2D images out of 3D objects.
+By comparing SAR images of airports before, during, and after lockdowns, scientists can determine how air traffic may have changed during the pandemic.
+In general, manmade targets such as buildings, cars, and airplanes appear brighter in SAR imagery than natural targets like bare land, forested areas, or the ocean.

+Figure 1. shows a color composited SAR image of Tokyo International Airport, Haneda from the PALSAR-2 instrument aboard the ALOS-2 satellite.
+The different colors in the image correspond to the different dates the images were captured: red images were captured before lockdowns on November 28, 2019, green images were captured as lockdowns began on March 19, 2020, and blue images were captured during lockdowns on May 14, 2020.
+White colored areas, such as buildings, indicate no changes during the time period, whereas individual red, green, or blue colored pixels in the parking areas of the airport indicate airplanes at that time.
+Cyan colored areas show airplanes on March and May 2020.

+Figure 2 shows a time series animation of SAR images taken from [Sentinel-1](https://sentinel.esa.int/web/sentinel/missions/sentinel-1) at Tokyo International Airport, Haneda from January 10 to June 2, 2020.
+Brighter pixels in parking areas of the airport may correspond with airplanes at each acquisition date.